Skip to content

 Also, take a look at these skills:

 • tmux skill Armin Ronacher.
-2026-01-23 - useful if you make/use interactive CLIs.
+2026-01-23 - useful if you make or use interactive CLIs.
 Agents are pretty good at using GDB/LLDB via tmux.

 Current frontier models are surprisingly capable of browsing websites, clicking around, and observing what happens, provided they are given the right tools.